ZoltanNyaradi/Blackjack/README.md

  - go to leaderboard
  - go to login / registration
  - or close the application.
-Also the player can return here from everywhere.
+Also, the player can return here from everywhere.

 ![Main Menu](documentation/main-menu.PNG)